Deep Dive – Climate Change Series

 Since 2020, the rate of destruction has sped up as Halifax aggressively pursues its goal of erasing the historic city and building tall.
 As described in Part 3, Halifax’s climate action plan fails to even mention that widespread demolition is taking place, much less speak to the environmental consequences.

 The slide show below shows the scale of destruction in and around the neighborhood where we raised our family.
 I’ve included pictures of our 120-year-old house, which we renovated in 2008.
 What you see in these pictures is the implementation of Halifax’s “strategic growth” agenda which I’ve also described in Part 2.
-Houses fall victim to a municipal policy called “upzoning,” Developers buy and combine narrow lots, destroy the houses, and then erect much larger, taller buildings made of concrete and steel.
+Buildings fall victim to a municipal policy called “upzoning,” Developers buy and combine narrow lots, destroy the structures, and then erect much larger, taller buildings made of concrete and steel.

 Reactions to Demolition in Halifax